mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_troubleshoot.md

 Solution
 : You can use Apache Cassandra as a distributed data store.
 This involves using the KPS scripting API, which enables you to perform CRUD operations and interact directly with a KPS.
 For more information, see [API Gateway Key Property Store User](/docs/apim_policydev/apigw_kps/).

+## API Gateway Manager users cannot be added or changed

+Problem
+: When you try to add or edit users on API Gateway Manager, you find that all options are disabled.

+Solution
+: This is deliberately disabled because API Gateway Manager users are stored in the `adminUsers.json` file, and changes to that file do not persist when the container stops.
+As a consequence, there is no way to enable the ability to add or edit users within API Gateway Manager.
+Instead, you should store and manage these users externally by customizing an Admin Node Manager FED file to [integrate with LDAP](/docs/apim_administration/apigtw_admin/general_rbac_openldap) or [integrate with Active Directory](/docs/apim_administration/apigtw_admin/general_rbac_ad_ldap), then [creating an ANM image using existing fed and customized configuration](/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/docker_script_anmimage/index.html).

+Alternatively, you can use the [container User Management](https://github.com/Axway-API-Management-Plus/emt-user-management) script to create a new `adminUsers.json` file with the desired users and include that custom file in your images.